Cheney wore Capitol Police pin and had 'protector' figurine with her during January 6 hearing - KESQ

 Cheney, a Wyoming Republican, serves as vice chair of the committee and played a prominent role during the hearing as she asserted that former President Donald Trump had a “sophisticated” plan to overturn the 2020 presidential election and warned members of her own party against defending the “indefensible.”

-Jeremy Adler, a spokesperson for Cheney, told CNN the figurine was given to the congresswoman by a staffer for the committee and was made by the staffer’s grandfather.
-The staffer’s grandfather made a number of the figurines, called “protectors,” for committee members and staff “to recognize their defense of democracy,” Adler told CNN.
+Jeremy Adler, a spokesperson for Cheney, told CNN the figurine was given to the congresswoman by Hannah Muldavin, a staffer for the committee and was made by Muldavin’s grandfather.
+Her grandfather made a number of the figurines, called “protectors,” for committee members and staff “to recognize their defense of democracy,” Adler told CNN.

 The figurine has a message inscribed at its base that reads: “Select committee members and staff to investigate attack on Capitol, thank you.”